Systems-ShiftLab/PIMProf/README.md

 # PIMProf
-This project is compatible with LLVM 7.0.1
+This project is compatible with LLVM 7.0.1 and clang 7